zimfw/completion/README.md

     zstyle ':zim:*' case-sensitivity sensitive

-Add the zstyles to your `~/.zshrc` before where the modules are initialized.
+Add the zstyles to your `~/.zshrc` before the modules are initialized.

 Zsh options
 -----------